okpalandev/cryptic-state-machines/docs/APPLICATIONS.md

    This state machine is conserned with **events**, amd is determinsitic by nature as it transition for one event to another.
 This is useful when modelling networking protocol which are event driven.

 3) Cryptic State Machine:
    A cryptic state machine is a state machine which on encountering  the same **state** yield a different **transistions**.
-Unlike a typical **behavioural state** machine is determinstic by nature yielding the same **transistion** for the same **state**.This is a useful concepts as it is derived by how cryptic language worksThe means a cryptic state machine has loops..
+Unlike a typical **behavioural state** machine is determinstic by nature yielding the same **transistion** for the same **state**.This is a useful concepts as it is derived by how cryptic language works.The means a cryptic state machine has loops..
 By definition,A cryptic language has one obvious meaning which can be derived very easily,and another meaning which is harder to understand/ parse contextually. for example:

    - "I never said she stole my money" has seven different meanings depending on the stressed word.